christiancho/domanip.js/README.md

 ### DOM Selection

 The function `$l` is the selector.
 You can select DOM elements by their class, ids, or HTML element type.
-The result will be an array.
+The result is a `DOMNodeCollection`

 #### Functions